jimmiebtlr/meteor-stripe-marketplace/README.md

 * Add methods to manage credit cards
 * Add methods to manage bank accounts
 * Is there a better way to handle query of bank accounts and credit cards?
+* Split into core and stripe?
+* There is no rhyme or reason to the load order.